 The southern neighbourhood of Ribeira, on the banks of the river Duoro, is the life and soul of Porto.
 Explore the maze of alleyways, plazas and tiled townhouses to discover some of the best restaurants in town, serving traditional cuisine with spectacular views over the river.
 Ribeira’s laid-back vibe is echoed in the cool cafés, hipster bars and general pace of life.
 Don’t leave without sampling Portuguese wines and tapas.

 Discover the city’s past

 At first glance, Porto seems derelict and abandoned, but that is exactly what makes this city so mesmerising.
 The crumbling urban infrastructure gives Porto a surreal aura.
 Join a guided tour to explore all the architecture.
 Visit the 13th century tower house in Bairro de Barredo – one of Porto’s oldest civilian buildings.
 Marvel at the gothic São Francisco church and its detailed baroque interior, or the neoclassical Palácio da Bolsa, with its mosaic-filled Arabic room.

 Enjoy the fun atmosphere and fresh produce at the Mercado do Bolhão.
 If you’re feeling creative, take part in a workshop with local artists, where you can enjoy anything from tile painting and seat weaving to printing and glass fusing.
 A visit to Porto wouldn’t be complete without a trip to the Port wine cellars, where you can sample the city’s namesake.

-Fly with SAS from March, flight time from 2 hours 20 mins
+Fly with Wizz Air, flight time from 2 hours 30 mins

 Fly with Jet2.com from April, flight times from 3 hours